bishaldsrija08/mccPythonBhadra/README.md

 ## Day 19: Nested loop problems. {Solving problems that require the use of nested loops.}

 ## Day 20: Sets and Tuples in Python. {Understanding sets and tuples, their properties, and basic operations.}

+## Day 21: Read, write and append files in Python. {Learning file handling operations like reading from, writing to, and appending to files.}